-1) Approve recommendation to hold the 2025 CSAC Annual Meeting in Santa Clara County at the San Jose Convention Center
+1) Approve the CSAC Executive Committee's recommendation to hold the 2025 CSAC Annual Meeting in Santa Clara County at the San Jose Convention Center Nov.
+30-Dec.
+5, 2025

 Selection Process

 The site selection process for the 2025 Annual Meeting began with a flurry of CSAC Request for Proposals (RFPs) to various venues in California counties that have the ability to host a meeting of our size.
 CSAC solicited RFPs from sites in Alameda, Los Angeles, Monterey, Napa, Riverside, San Diego, Santa Clara and Ventura Counties.